 “I bought two places in Kangbashi, one for my own use and one as an investment,” said Mr. Zhang, who paid about $125,000 for his 2,000-square-foot investment apartment.
 “I bought it because housing prices will definitely go up in such a new town.
 There is no reason to doubt it.
 The government has already moved in.”
 Asked whether he worried about the lack of other residents, Mr. Zhang shrugged off the question.
 “I know people say it’s an empty city, but I don’t find any inconveniences living by myself,” said Mr. Zhang, who borrowed to finance his purchases.
 “It’s a new town, let’s give it some time.”

-in the Times tells the very depresseing story of what is taking place in Japan.
+The second article in the Times tells the very depresseing story of what is taking place in Japan.
 A few excerpts:

 In 1991, economists were predicting that Japan would overtake the United States as the world’s largest economy by 2010.
 In fact, Japan’s economy remains the same size it was then: a gross domestic product of $5.7 trillion at current exchange rates.
 During the same period, the United States economy doubled in size to $14.7 trillion, and this year China overtook Japan to become the world’s No. 2 economy.

 This has a such a familiar ring to it; in fact it sounds exactly like the prediction we often hear that the GDP of the Chinese economy will overtake that of the US by 20xx.
 Though it may happen, I would not make this prediction solely on the basis of drawing straight lines to extend the growth of the last two decades into the future.
 This type of analysis is too simplistic, and dangerous.
 It is important to understand the roots of past success, and often past success is the precursor of a less-than-bright future — Japan is a great example of that!